skilld-labs/kaizer/scripts/theme-generator/README.md

 }
 ```

-In javascript all available breakpoints lives in [drupalSettings](https://www.drupal.org/docs/drupal-apis/javascript-api/javascript-api-overview)
+In JS all available breakpoints lives in [drupalSettings](https://www.drupal.org/docs/drupal-apis/javascript-api/javascript-api-overview)
-and its usage in JS:
+and its usage is:
 ```
 drupalSettings.yourThemeBreakpoints.xxs
 drupalSettings.yourThemeBreakpoints.xs